mayhrina30/Water-Jug-Challenge/README.md

 ## <u><strong><h1>Water Jug Challenge</h1></strong></u>🫗

-<p>This project is an API developed in TypeScript using Express to solve the Water Jug Challenge.
+✨<p>This project is an API developed in TypeScript using Express to solve the Water Jug Challenge.
 The API is structured into various folders and files that handle the challenge logic, server configuration, and testing.</p>

 <h2><u><strong>Clone the repository</strong></u></h2>